Leading with international vision - Master of Arts in International Affairs

 Suitable for all professionals

-According to programme director Professor Chan Che-po, the Master of Arts in International Affairs is primarily designed for those with a first degree in politics-related disciplines, social sciences, the humanities, law, or journalism.
+According to programme founding director Professor Chan Che-po, the Master of Arts in International Affairs is primarily designed for those with a first degree in politics-related disciplines, social sciences, the humanities, law, or journalism.
 But it is also suitable for professionals in business and communications who want to broaden their outlook and advance their career prospects.

 “It is sometimes said that students in Hong Kong lack knowledge of international and regional affairs and the perspectives needed to make it to the top in different professions,” Professor Chan says.
 “That is not just a matter of knowing about political systems or public services.
 It is about understanding what causes change and seeing the implications for trade, investment, education, social organisations and much else.”